a-lipson/uw-cse341/README.md

 # CSE 341 2024 Autumn

-This repo contains homework starter code as well as code from lecture and section.
+this repo contains my solutions to the homework